firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

 - **High-Voltage Safeguards:** Dual owners run ~2×135 A phase / 2×71 A battery within 70 °C so long as regen stays off during full-charge launches and higher-voltage packs (17 S+) are bled a few percent before re-enabling braking.[^22]
 - **Know the Ubox 100/100 envelope.** Smart Repair still caps the single at 22 S with regen disabled on the e-brake input; it ships at 135 A phase / 180 A absolute without ST-Link pads or beefy 12 V rails, so budget external regulation for accessories.[^u100-guardrails]
 - **Duty & Field Weakening:** Keep field-weakening reserved for cooled builds; previous fires stemmed from wizard runs on fresh installs, so validate base detection and duty-cycle ramps before layering FW or traction aids.[^18][^23]
+- **Expect commuter hubs to need more current.** Maike-branded “3000 W” dual hubs stayed near 25 km/h until motor current climbed toward 140 A (≈70 A battery) and the owner improved thermal coupling with frame-mounted pads or fans—stock 16 S packs with dual XT60s still bottleneck upgrades.【F:knowledge/notes/input_part004_review.md†L354-L354】

 ## Controls, Accessories & IO
 - **Remote & Cruise:** The bundled 2.4 GHz remote offers cruise, horn, and light controls via the receiver, reducing parallel looms compared with bare PPM throttles.[^11]
+- **Cruise troubleshooting:** If the remote beeps but never holds speed, confirm the PPM switch channel toggles in VESC Tool, match firmware between paired controllers, and ensure the accessory rail stays above 5 V when cruise engages.【F:data/vesc_help_group/text_slices/input_part004.txt†L11970-L12020】
 - **Brake Inputs:** The ADC daughterboard supports normally-open/closed levers and selectable 5 V or 3.3 V rails—set the switches before plugging Magura/Shimano sensors to avoid shorting hall supplies.[^13]
 - **Lighting Power:** Dual controllers expose a ≈1.5 A 12 V rail for lighting relays, but singles lack this output; budget fused DC-DC converters instead of stealing from the fan header.[^12][^14]
+- **Key-switch retrofits:** To add a keyed ignition on Ubox V1, splice the key in series with the red power-button lead and power dash voltmeters straight from the pack (ideally through their own fuse) while accepting the display stays live until the key opens.【F:knowledge/notes/input_part004_review.md†L203-L203】
+- **Ignore the USB port for loads.** The onboard USB sits behind reverse-current diodes and cannot reliably power accessories; even bypassed, the ESC rails aren’t designed for GPS trackers, RGB strips, or fans above ~1 A.【F:data/vesc_help_group/text_slices/input_part004.txt†L15489-L15502】
 - **CAN & Anti-Slip:** Updated harnesses let one single wake another over CAN, yet anti-slip belongs on dual configurations—leaving it active on a solo motor causes low-speed cut-outs with red/green blink codes.[^10][^24]
 - **Bench-start requirements:** Ubox 100/100 controllers refuse to boot from USB-C alone—wire the latching 16 mm start button or a proper low-voltage switch instead of relying on the BMS as a master disconnect.[^start-button]

 ## Firmware, Logging & Fault Recovery
 - **Version Discipline:** Stick with Spintend’s vetted firmware packages (e.g., 100 A battery limit files) unless you have cooling to exploit the 300 A hardware bins; mismatched binaries raise noise and reliability issues.[^25]
 - **BLE Options:** Official BLE dongles arrive pre-flashed and tax-paid via AliExpress, while DIY NRF boards need extra programming; keep at least one link for live tuning even if you prefer wired sessions.[^26]
+- **NRF quick-start:** When the NRF header is the only free UART, flash a generic NRF51 via USB, solder it to the dedicated header, and power-cycle to pair—no need to steal the ADC adapter’s UART pads.【F:data/vesc_help_group/text_slices/input_part004.txt†L8813-L8818】
 - **Fault Retrieval:** If Bluetooth is absent, the controller retains the last fault until shutdown—connect via USB before cycling power so valuable diagnostics aren’t lost.[^10]

 ## Known Field Failures & Mitigations